Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 • Slight flower taste.

 This coffee has a super intense flavor profile.
-It’s a unique mix of strong coffee mixed with a slight sweetness.
+It’s a unique blend of strong coffee and a slight sweetness.
 Amazing.
 The Guatemalan coffee looks like this:

 What does the coffee smell like?